asri6725/kNN/readME.txt

 This is an algorithm that implements kNN(it was supposed to implement naive bayes too but i was lazy).

-It learns from the learning file and tries to predict weather each patient of the testing file has diabetes.
+It learns from the learning file and tries to predict wether each patient of the testing file has diabetes.
 The output will contain a one line prediction for each line of the testing file.

 ----------------------------------------------------------------------------------------------------